kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

                    (alias: switchc)
              Switch the current session for client target-client to target-session.
 As a special case, -t may refer to a pane (a target that contains ‘:’, ‘.’ or ‘%’), to change ses‐ sion, window and pane.
 In that case, -Z keeps the window zoomed if it was zoomed.
-If -l, -n or -p is used, the client is moved to the last, next or previous session re‐ spectively.  -r toggles whether a client is read-only (see the attach-session command).
+If -l, -n or -p is used, the client is moved to the last, next or previous session re‐ spectively.  -r toggles the client read-only and ignore-size flags (see the attach-session command).

              If -E is used, update-environment option will not be applied.